Saudi Arabia executes man for crime potentially committed as minor | DW | 15.06.2021

 "The cruelty of this execution, without warning, for the crime of joining protests as a teenager, is the true face of Mohammed Bin Salman's Saudi Arabia — not the endless empty promises of reform," Ali al-Dubaisy, who heads the European Saudi Organization for Human Rights, or ESOHR, said.

-According to ESOHR data, of the 53 prisoners currently facing potential death sentences, four committed crimes when they were under 18.
+According to ESOHR data, of the 53 prisoners currently facing potential death sentences, four were convicted of crimes committed when they were younger than 18.

 Saudi Arabia is once again planning to execute religious activists, according to the "Middle East Eye" website.
 Madawi Al-Rasheed, an expert on Saudi society, says mass executions are becoming common in the Gulf kingdom.